sandywen123/English-Learning/business/Word_A_Day.md

 ### agenda 议事日程
 - Today's agenda includes a training session, group lunch, and a visit to the warehouse.
+- Before meeting our client on Tuesday, we need to prepare the meeting agenda

 ### allocate 分配
 - How funds will be allocated is dependent on which budget gets approved